-When it comes to the interior of the hot tub, the most common materials are vinyl, rotomolded plastic, and acrylic – with the most durable and long-lasting material being acrylic.
+For the interior of the hot tub, the most common materials are vinyl, rotomolded plastic, and acrylic.
+The most durable and long-lasting material is acrylic.
 For portable hot tubs, the interior material is usually molded with built-in seating for added comfort.

 In terms of insulation, the best portable hot tubs use a layer of multi-density and fibercor foam to keep water hot and energy-efficient.
 Hot tubs with full or partial foam insulation (as opposed to multi-density) will be less energy-efficient but likely more affordable.